TCLee/TCPhotos500px/README.md

 This sample project demonstrates using 500px's API to view and filter public photo streams.
 It displays the thumbnails from the photo stream in a standard UICollectionView.
-When a thumbnail is selected, the larger version of the photo will be displayed in an overlay modal view.
+When a thumbnail is selected, it will zoom in to display the photo in an overlay modal view.
+Dismissing the photo will zoom it back out to the thumbnail.

 ###Features
 * Asynchronously fetches a page of photos only when needed.